 Paint a Picture of How Life Can Improve When a Person Embraces Recovery

 If you now know how to tell if someone is a high-functioning alcoholic, your next question may be how to counter their argument that they don’t need help.
-Your loved one may try to deny they need help by pointing out the areas in their lives in which they serve at a high-functioning level.
+Your spouse may try to deny they need help by pointing out the areas in their lives in which they serve at a high-functioning alcoholic level.
 Many high-functioning alcoholics possess a point of pride that they can drink copious amounts and still be viewed as not experiencing any consequences.

 Help counter their arguments by pointing out how cutting alcohol consumption from their lives can improve each area.
 Try this approach by posing scenarios centered around their being in recovery from alcohol addiction.
 Planting seeds like these can help them understand their lives have the capacity for improvement.
 Examples of approaches you might take include saying things like: